-Due to plant decommissioning activities, CCR(s) are no longer generated at the Site.
-Any discovered or off-site CCR are conditioned before or during placement into the landfill.
-Water will be added, as needed, to the CCR materials to reduce wind dispersal and improve compaction during CCR placement in landfill units.
-During high wind conditions, unloading operations may be reduced or halted.
+CCR is conditioned if needed before being placed into the landfill.
+Water will be added as needed to the CCR materials to reduce wind dispersal and improve compaction during CCR placement in landfill units and, as needed, prior to/during excavation.